jonthysell/Mzinga/README.md

 #### Standard ####

-The Windows release provides self-contained x86/x64 binaries which run on Windows 7 SP1+, 8.1, and 10.
+The standard Windows release provides self-contained x86/x64 binaries which run on Windows 7 SP1+, 8.1, 10, and 11.

 1. Download the latest Windows zip file (Mzinga.Win32.zip *or* Mzinga.Win64.zip) from https://github.com/jonthysell/Mzinga/releases/latest
 2. Extract the zip file

 **Note:** If you're unsure which version to download, try Mzinga.Win64.zip first.
 Most modern PCs are 64-bit.

+#### Setup MSI ####

+A standalone version of *MzingaViewer* is available via an installer which can run on Windows 7 SP1+, 8.1, 10, and 11.

+1. Download the latest Windows setup file (MzingaViewer.Win32.Setup.msi *or* MzingaViewer.Win64.Setup.msi) from https://github.com/jonthysell/Mzinga/releases/latest
+2. Open the installer

+**Note:** If you're unsure which version to download, try MzingaViewer.Win64.Setup.msi first.
+Most modern PCs are 64-bit.

+**Note:** This version does not contain the *MzingaEngine*, *MzingaPerft*, or *MzingaTrainer* binaries.

 #### Microsoft Store ####

-A standalone version of *MzingaViewer* is available via the Microsoft Store: https://www.microsoft.com/en-us/p/mzingaviewer/9pm7p224hpgq
+A standalone version of *MzingaViewer* is available via the Microsoft Store for Windows 10 and 11: https://www.microsoft.com/en-us/p/mzingaviewer/9pm7p224hpgq

-**Note:** This version does not contain the *MzingaEngine*, *MzingaPerft*, or *MzingaTrainer* binaries and is provided for Windows 10 users restricted to running Store applications.
+**Note:** This version does not contain the *MzingaEngine*, *MzingaPerft*, or *MzingaTrainer* binaries.

 ### MacOS ###